TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 1. Go to SnappyData home directory.</br>`cd snappydata/build-artifacts/scala-2.11/snappy`
 2. Create a configuration file named **servers** in the conf folder in the the SnappyData home directory.
 To do so, you can copy the existing template files **servers.template** and rename it to **servers** as shown:</br>`cp -f conf/servers.template conf/servers`
-3. Open this file using a vi editor and add a hostname entry of the additional server, after the entry of the primary server, and save the file.
-For example, suppose there is an entry **localhost** in this file for the primary server.
+3. Open this file using a vi editor and add a hostname entry of the additional server, after the entry of the primary server, and save the file. </br>For example, suppose there is an entry **localhost** in this file for the primary server.
 You can add an entry **localhost** below this entry for the additional server.
 The **servers** file should contain the hostnames of the nodes (one per line) where you intend to start the member.
 4. From the SnappyData home directory, start the cluster again using the `./sbin/snappy-start-all.sh` command.
 The new server gets started.
 Ignore the error messages of the other nodes that are already running.
 You can check  details of the newly added member from the SnappyData Pulse UI.

 <a id= rebalancedataonserver> </a>